Schramm-Loewner evolution in 2d rigidity percolation

 where $\xi_{t_j} = \mathrm{Re}(z_j^{j-1})$, $t_j = t_{j-1} -2\left(\frac{L_y}{\pi}\right)^2\log\left(\cos \Delta_j\right)$, $\Delta_j = \frac{\pi}{2L_y}\mathrm{Im}(z_j^{j-1})$ and we compute the complex inverse hyperbolic cosine as $\cosh^{-1} z = \log\left[z+i\sqrt{-z^2+1}\right]$.
 Each curve of length $l$ is unzipped in this way for $l/2$ steps, and yields an instance of the driving function $\xi_t$ at sample-dependent, non-equally spaced Loewner times $t_0,\cdots, t_{l/2}$.
 We linearly interpolate each instance of the driving function to have all instances defined for a same, equally spaced, time sequence.

-Loewner's equation (\ref{eq:Loewner}) holds for generic curves, and to claim that the rigid perimeters are indeed SLEs, namely that they satisfy both conformal invariance and the domain Markov property, we have to ensure that the extracted driving function is a Brownian motion.
-The insets of figure \ref{fig:xi} show the distributions of $\xi_t$ at different times and the corresponding quantile-quantile plots, both seemingly consistent with Gaussian distributions.
+Loewner's equation (\ref{eq:Loewner}) holds for generic curves, and to claim that the rigid perimeters are indeed SLEs we must ensure that the extracted driving function is a Brownian motion.
+The insets of figure \ref{fig:xi} show the distributions of $\xi_t$ at different times and the corresponding quantile-quantile plots, both consistent with Gaussian distributions.
 However, as studied by Kennedy \cite{Kennedy2008}, gaussianity at fixed times alone is not an accurate test as it is passed by non-SLE processes as well, and one must test also the independence of the driving function's increments.
 Following \cite{Kennedy2008} we pick $n$ equally spaced times $0<t_1<\cdots<t_{n}$ and define the $n$ increments $X_j \equiv \xi_{t_j+\delta} - \xi_{t_{j}}$.
-Here we set $\delta=5$ but choosing a different value does not affect our conclusions as long as $\delta\ll \tau\equiv t_{j+1}-t_j$ (see also \cite{Bernard2007,Pose2014,deCastro2018} where the correlation between two such consecutive increments is seen to decay for $\tau\gg\delta=1$).
-The joint distribution of $\left(X_1,\cdots,X_n\right)$ is tested by defining $m=2^n$ cells, each corresponding to the possible sign sequence of $\left(X_1,\cdots,X_n\right)$, counting the number $O_j$ of samples falling in each cell and comparing with the expected value, $E_j=N/2^m$ for independent and Gaussian distributed variables.
+We set $\delta=5$ but choosing a different value does not affect our conclusions as long as $\delta\ll \tau\equiv t_{j+1}-t_j$ (see also \cite{Bernard2007,Pose2014,deCastro2018} where the correlation between two such consecutive increments is seen to decay for $\tau\gg\delta=1$).
+The joint distribution of $\left(X_1,\cdots,X_n\right)$ is tested by defining $m=2^n$ cells, each corresponding to the possible sign sequence of $\left(X_1,\cdots,X_n\right)$, counting the number $O_j$ of samples falling in each cell and comparing with the expected value, $E_j=N/2^n$ for independent and Gaussian distributed variables.
 To this end one defines